airbytehq/glossary/content/term/duckdb.md

 - Bring your **data to the users** instead of having big roundtrips and latency by doing REST calls.
 Instead, you can put data inside the client.
 You can do 60 frames per second as data is where the query is.
 - DuckDB on Kubernetes for a zero-copy layer to read S3 in the [Data Lake](https://glossary.airbyte.com/term/data-lake)!
 Inspired by [this](https://twitter.com/Ubunta/status/1584907743391272961) Tweet.
 The cheapest and fastest option to get started.

-Check out [Rill Data](https://www.rilldata.com/), a [BI tool](term/business%20intelligence%20tools.md) that delivers sub-second interactivity because it’s backed by DuckDB (and [Druid](Apache%20Druid) for our enterprise-grade cloud services).
+Check out [Rill Data](https://www.rilldata.com/), a [BI tool](term/business%20intelligence%20tools.md) that delivers sub-second interactivity because it’s backed by DuckDB (and [Druid](Apache%20Druid) for enterprise-grade cloud services).

 [MotherDuck](https://motherduck.com/) is the managed service around DuckDB that lets you scale from a local DB to a cloud DB and hybrid—done by one of [Google BigQuery](Google%20BigQuery) creators or developers such as [[Jordan Tigani]].
 Check his discussion on the [Analytics Engineering Podcast about The Personal Data Warehouse](https://open.spotify.com/episode/3CmeFOuIOg91xApdjbWqey?si=CmelGaxBTZ-Z-BR3fvMjmg&utm_source=copy-link&nd=1).
 The stimulating conversation around connected WebAssembly, e.g., Is an application compiled to C code, which is super fast.
 E.g., Figma is using that, which would otherwise never work in a browser.